stormpath/stormpath-console-guide/source/organizations.rst

 .. _organizations-default-account-stores:

-Setting Default Account and Groups Locations
+Set Default Account and Groups Locations
 --------------------------------------------

 It is possible to set which Account Store should be the default for new Accounts or Groups.
 This means that if an Account Store is not specified at the time of Account/Group creation, it will automatically go into that Account Store.